jhoneill/6Print/mdHelp/Out-Printer.md

 PS C:\> dir | lp  -Dest C:\Users\mcp\Desktop\test3.pdf -Font 'Comic Sans MS' -Size 8 -top 0 -bottom 0 -left 0 -right 0 -Num -Open
 ```

-This Example adds page numbers, but also uses the alias lp ; FontName can be shortened to
+This Example adds page numbers, but also uses the alias lp ; FontName can be shortened
-Font, FontSize to size and "margin" omitted from each of the four margin parameters.
+to Font, FontSize to size and "margin" omitted from each of the four margin parameters.
-NumberPages and OpenDestinationFile can also be shortened.
+The instructions to NumberPages and OpenDestinationFile can also be shortened.

 ## PARAMETERS

 ### -BottomMargin
 Bottom Margin in units of 1/100th inch.
-Zero will be converted to minimum margin
+Zero will be converted to the minimum margin.

 ```yaml
 Type: Int32